Protecting the Baltic Sea from untreated wastewater spillages during flood events in urban areas

 Associated Organisations

-NOAH pilot sites
+Project pilot sites

 The NOAH project aims to protect the Baltic Sea from untreated wastewater spillages during flood events in urban areas.
 In the process of creating the NOAH concept, the methods of storm water management, spatial planning and real-time control of urban drainage systems are tested as a holistic entity in selected NOAH pilot areas.
 The sites 1) are situated next to the natural water body (sea, river, channel) connected directly to the Baltic Sea where extra flow rates in the urban drainage system poses a risk of wastewater spillages during extreme weather events, 2) have an existing urban drainage system built, 3) have potential for further planning activities such as new house blocks, parking lots etc. The aim of the pilot activities is to test and implement a set of solutions which as the NOAH concept are scalable to any urban area in the Baltic Sea region.